1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenko.md

-One of his most important discoveries was verilization[]
+One of his most important discoveries was vernalization[^`1

+[^1]:“Lysenko acquired a really broad reputation, however, with
+his “discovery” of so-called vernalization (yarovization), an agronomic practice whereby winter crops are obtained rfm
+summer planting”
+(Medvedev and Lerner, p.
+12)